test-zeus-ai/testzeus-hercules/README.md

 ## ⭐️ Difference from Other Tools

-Hercules isn't just another testing tool—it's an **agent of change**.
+Hercules isn't just another testing tool—it's an **agent**.
 Powered by synthetic intelligence that can **think, reason, and react** based on requirements, Hercules goes beyond simple automation scripts.
-We bring an industry-first approach to open-source agents.
+We bring an industry-first approach to open-source agents for **software testing**.
 This means faster, smarter, and more resilient testing cycles, especially for complex platforms.

 With **industry-leading performance** and a fully open-source foundation, Hercules combines powerful capabilities with community-driven flexibility, making top-tier testing accessible and transformative for everyone.